 However, Jefferson wrote the first draft, and in it he stated that the British King "has waged cruel war against human nature itself, violating its most sacred rights of life and liberty in the persons of a distant people [Africans] who never offended him, captivating & carrying them into slavery in another hemisphere."

 Obviously Jefferson was condemning slavery, and he was referring to the fact that the British King's London Company and the wealthy British aristocrats who did its bidding had introduced slavery to the Jamestown Virginia Colony in 1619.
-But, unfortunately, Jefferson's words about that were unfortunately deleted from the Declaration of Independence the course of events in the new nation might have been very different.
+And the tragedy is that if Jefferson's words about that were not deleted from the Declaration of Independence the course of events in the new nation might have been very different.

-The fact is that Jefferson was quite aware of the evils of slavery and had been speaking out against it for a long time, but most Americans now are totally unaware of that, which makes it easy for false or misguided right-wing "historians," pundits and ideologues to fool a lot of Americans about it.
+The point, however, is that Jefferson was quite aware of the evils of slavery and had been speaking out against it for a long time.
+Unfortunately, most Americans now are totally unaware of that, which makes it easy for false or misguided right-wing "historians," pundits and ideologues to fool a lot of Americans about it.

 Jefferson was fourteen years old when he inherited his land and his slaves from his father, and he followed the ways of his father and father-in-law.
 But gradually as he grew older he became a reformer, which is why the historic record shows that he spoke out against slavery and developed a conscientious, democratic world view.